-As of December 31st, 2021 and 2020, the Company's financial assets measured at fair value through profit or loss include petty cash and bank deposits.
+As at December 31st, 2022 and 2021, the Company's financial assets measured at fair value through profit or loss include petty cash and bank deposits.

 - Derecognition of financial assets

 A financial asset (or, where applicable, a part of a financial asset or part of a group of similar financial assets) is primarily derecognized (i.e., removed from the Company's consolidated statement of financial position) when the rights to receive cash flows from the asset have expired.